 while creating a resort where thousands of skiers flock as soon as sufficient snow has fallen.

 They say that beauty is in the eye of the beholder I find this tree attractive as it just hangs on to a few threads of life.
 Many would see it as logs for winter which in this immediate area can be harsh and long.
 Either way without it the land would be open and bare exposing the other near by trees to the harsh winds that blow down from the nearby Cairngorm Mountain Range.

 Once again our holiday draws to a close, but Scotland won't let us leave without one more treat, a most beautiful Sunrise.
-Not forgetting the old saying, 'Red in the Morning is shepherds warning', Low and behold twenty miles down the load and on the homeward journey we saw a fantastic rainbow and than ran into the first real rain of the holiday.
+Not forgetting the old saying, 'Red in the Morning is shepherds warning', Low and behold twenty miles down the road and on the homeward journey we saw a fantastic rainbow and then ran into the first real rain of the holiday.
 What timing.